AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IStatistic/NumberOfAllObjects.md

 IStatistic.NumberOfAllObjects Method
 ====================================
-AutomationML 2.1 APICounts all objects (sum of all others with specific counts) and returns the result.
+Counts all objects (sum of all others with specific counts) and returns the result.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)